imcjp/DPHTR/README.md

 **Note:**
 1. Since we adopt the real datasets of hierarchical trees with node scale up to 10 million, running the complete data requires sufficient memory, e.g. 32G.
 Otherwise, you can choose a smaller dataset to execute in our script.
 2. Since this work has not been formally published, **we temporarily hide some parts of the core codes**, including our proposed GMNC.
-The hidden code is compiled into **p-code** to provide experimentation and verification.
+The hidden code is compiled into **executable p-code** to provide experimentation and verification.

 #### Instructions: